ritza-co/abbey/2023-11 - IAM Terraform article/article_v4_abbeyFeedback.md

 Terraform has several benefits over manual infrastructure changes.
 It allows you to:
 - Manage infrastructure as code (IaC)
 - Across multiple cloud providers in the same language
-- Keeping an audit history in Git of infrastructure changes
+- Keeping an auditable log in Git of infrastructure changes
 - With collaborative editing and approval
 - To be deployed automatically, with no human error, and a plan that can be reviewed before execution
 - Repeatably with modules, state management, and version control.